jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 date: "2019-03-10"
 updated: ""
 categories: ['Sketch','Tailwind CSS','Css']
-featuredImage: "./sketch-tailwind.png"
+featuredImage: "./sketch.jpg"
 intro: "A plugin that tries to bridge the gap between designs and code.
 Sketch Tailwind lets you export aspects of a design made in Sketch to javascript files that are ready to use with Tailwind CSS."
 ---

 For those who don't know [Tailwind CSS](https://tailwindcss.com), it is a utility-first CSS framework for rapidly building custom user interfaces.
 It's developed and maintained by [Adam Wathan](https://twitter.com/adamwathan) and it has known a huge increase in popularity.
-He goes in depth in to the philopshy behind the framework in a very interesting blogpost: [CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
-If you haven't read that post, make sure the give it a read, it's worth it.
+Adam goes in depth in to the philopshy behind the framework in a very interesting blogpost: [CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/).
+If you haven't read that post, make sure to give it a read.

 ## Designing for code
 Tailwind at it's core works with a `tailwind.js` configuration file.
-In this file you define the properties you will be using in your project:
+In this file you define the properties of your design you will be using in your project:

 - colors
 - font-families